 CRUSH iterates a patient sample directory looking for opportunities to execute its pipeline.
 When a viable sample is detected, the pipeline is executed with the final goal of 100% measurement extraction.

 Each ROI was assessed against every other ROI for the existence of fiber tracts.
 If a tract was not found, null measurements were stored.
-If a tract existed, the following aggregate measurement information was extracted and stored: [TODO] For each metric, include StdDev, avg, range – maybe a boxplot once data is complete
+If a tract existed, the following aggregate measurement information was extracted and stored:

 Mean fractional anisotropy (FA) – a measure of diffusion directionality.